GeekTrainer/learn-django/Module4/Module4_Unit5.md

 ] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```

-By adding the `'dog_shelters/'` path we have now connected our app to the project.
-Let's see what it looks like now with the new templates added.
+By adding the `dog_shelters/` path we have now connected our app to the project and can view the site.
 If your project isn't already running then enter `python manage.py runserver` in the command line to start the app, and enter the below URL in your preferred browser.

 http://localhost:8000/dog_shelters/